 In 2020, we experienced not just a global pandemic but also devastating forest fires, hurricanes, floods, and heatwaves here at home.
 As a result of the record-breaking natural disasters in 2020, more people are realizing that (1) the climate is changing rapidly and (2) humans can play a role in managing it.
 Now, what does this have to do with New England Clean Energy?
-Well, I believe we are entering a Golden Age of renewable energy, in which solar power will be a key player.
+Well, I believe we are entering a Golden Age of renewable energy, in which solar panel sales will be a key player.
 So when you think to yourself, “When is the best time to invest in solar?”
 I think the time has never been better.
 Here’s why.

 More people believe climate change is real.